SciML/SciMLSensitivity.jl/docs/src/tutorials/direct_sensitivity.md

 ## Example using `adjoint_sensitivities` for discrete adjoints

-In this example we will show solving for the adjoint sensitivities of a discrete cost functional.
-First let's solve the ODE and get a high quality continuous
+In this example, we will show solving for the adjoint sensitivities of a discrete cost functional.
+First, let's solve the ODE and get a high quality continuous
 solution:

 ```@example directsense